 Is Veet vegan?

 Since we already saw that Veet is not cruelty-free, I don’t think it would be relevant to know whether their products are vegan.
-However, since there are those who might not trust my research, I can say that Veet is not vegan.
+However, since there are those who might not trust PETA, I can say that Veet is not vegan.
 Maybe they have some vegan products, but I wouldn’t be looking into it.

 Which brands should I support instead?

 I have recently found a certified cruelty-free brand of hair removal products.
 Unfortunately, it is not available in Malta.
 However, it can be shipped to every European country including Malta.
 If you are interested in trying it out, find Nad’s products on my cruelty-free catalogue.